Daniel Gawthrop | CUPE Staff

 On the late afternoon of May 5, 2022, about 125 people gathered on the rain-drenched grounds of Bear Creek Park in Surrey, B.C. — the unceded and shared territory of the Katzie, Kwantlen, and Semiahoo First Peoples.
 The crowd was there for a Red Dress event marking the National Day of Awareness for Missing and Murdered Indigenous Women, Girls and Two-Spirit People.

-Along with speeches by CUPE’s National Diversity Vice-President Debra Merrier, CUPE BC Diversity Vice-President Shelley Saje Ricci and HEU’s Louella Vincent, the event featured powerful statements by seven witnesses called upon to share their personal reflections.
+Along with speeches by CUPE National Diversity Vice-President Debra Merrier, HEU’s Louella Vincent, and Shelley Saje Ricci, who was CUPE BC Diversity Vice-President at the time, the event featured powerful statements by seven witnesses called upon to share their personal reflections.
 Food and refreshments were served and music by Stars of the North, a family drumming group, closed the event by leading a circle of attendees in a collective rendition of the Women’s Warrior Song.

 The fourth gathering of its kind held at Surrey’s Bear Creek Park — the others were organized by HEU’s Vincent during the month of October — this Red Dress event was the first hosted by CUPE 728 representing Surrey school support workers.